HenrikBengtsson/jottr.org-blogdown/content/post/2021-04-05-future-kubernetes.md

 learn more about Kubernetes, which I've done, but note that there's *a lot* to it.

-More details about the setup, including how it was developed and troubleshooting tips can be found in my '[future-kubernetes]' repository.
+More details about the setup, including how it was developed and troubleshooting tips can be found in my [future-kubernetes] repository.

 ## How it works (briefly)